devadrianapostol/understanding-v8-javascript/ast.md

 ### Static Analysis of Javascript Statements

-The static analysis has multiple benefits, like replace double quotes by single quotes or display the coverage of your javascript files based on your unit test.
+The static analysis has multiple benefits, like for instance:

+* replace double quotes by single quotes
+* Display the coverage of your javascript files based on your unit test.

 ![](/assets/ast.png)